 Who is Mary T. Washington Wylie, CPA

 A native of Chicago, Mrs. Washington Wylie (1906-2005) earned her undergraduate degree from Northwestern University.
-In 1939, when virtually no firms would hire African-Americans or females, let alone an African-American female, she began her own firm in a basement on the South Side of Chicago where she opened doors for future generations of African-American accountants to follow in her historic footsteps.
+In 1939, when virtually no firms would hire African Americans or females, let alone an African-American female, she began her own accounting practice in a basement on the South Side of Chicago.
+She became the first African American female CPA in the U.S. in 1943 and was a trailblazer who opened doors for future generations of African American accountants to follow in her historic footsteps.

-Her accounting practice, known today as the Chicago firm of Washington, Pittman & McKeever, LLC, one of the largest black CPA firms in the country, is now combining forces with Mitchell Titus, carrying on her legacy.
+Her accounting practice, known today as the Chicago firm of Washington, Pittman & McKeever LLC, was one of the largest black CPA firms in the country, and has since combined forces with Mitchell Titus, carrying on her legacy.

 Mary T. Washington Wylie Opportunity Fund